mynameisprithvi/superstore_analysis/README.md

-# Superstore Sales & Profitability Analysis (EDA + Statistics)
+# Superstore Sales, Profitability, and Discount Analysis

 ## Objective
-This project analyzes sales and profitability patterns in a retail superstore dataset to understand which factors drive profit and loss.
-The analysis focuses on identifying structural relationships between sales, discounts, product categories, and customer segments, supported by statistical testing.
+This project analyzes sales, profitability, and discount patterns in a retail superstore dataset to understand how pricing decisions, product structure, and customer segments influence business outcomes.

+The work combines exploratory analysis, statistical validation, and predictive modeling to provide a structured view of how discounts relate to sales performance and profit.

+---

 ## Key Questions
 - How do sales and profit vary across product categories and customer segments?
 - What is the relationship between discount levels and profitability?
-- Are observed differences in profitability across segments statistically significant?
+- Are observed differences in profitability statistically significant?
 - Do high sales volumes necessarily correspond to high profits?
+- Can discounts be reasonably predicted from order and product information?

+---

 ## Dataset
-The dataset contains transactional-level retail data including sales, profit, discount, product category, customer segment, and geographic information.
-The data is observational and reflects historical retail performance rather than controlled experiments.
+The dataset contains transactional-level retail data, including sales, profit, discount, product category, customer segment, and geographic information.
+The data is observational and reflects historical retail operations rather than controlled experiments.

+---

 ## Methodology

-- Exploratory Data Analysis (EDA) to examine distributions, trends, and group-level differences
+### 1. Exploratory Data Analysis (EDA)
+- Examined distributions of sales, profit, and discount levels
+- Compared performance across product categories, customer segments, and regions
-- Aggregation and visualization of sales and profit by category, segment, and discount level
+- Identified patterns suggesting structural drivers of profit and loss

+### 2. Statistical Analysis
-- Statistical testing to validate observed differences in profitability across groups
+- Applied statistical tests to evaluate whether observed differences in profitability across segments and categories were significant
-- Simple modeling and statistical reasoning to support business interpretations
+- Used statistical reasoning to support or challenge insights from the exploratory analysis

+### 3. Discount Prediction Modeling
+- Built a supervised machine learning model to predict order-level discounts using transactional, product, and regional features
+- Used a tree-based model to capture nonlinear and rule-based discount patterns
+- Performed sanity checks, baseline comparisons, and feature removal tests to assess robustness and interpretation limits
+- Emphasized predictive performance rather than causal explanation

+---

 ## Key Findings
 - High sales volume does not necessarily translate to high profitability.
 - Certain product categories and customer segments consistently underperform in profit.
 - Higher discount levels are strongly associated with reduced or negative profit margins.
-- Statistical tests support significant differences in profitability across segments, reinforcing insights observed in the exploratory analysis.
+- Statistical tests confirm meaningful differences in profitability across segments.
+- Discounts can be predicted accurately from contextual order information, suggesting consistent pricing patterns rather than random discounting.

+---

 ## Limitations
 - The analysis is observational and does not imply causal relationships.
+- Some features may reflect underlying pricing or discount policies.
-- External factors such as supplier costs, marketing strategy, and inventory constraints are not captured in the dataset.
+- External factors such as supplier costs, marketing strategies, and inventory constraints are not captured.
-- Results should be interpreted as descriptive insights rather than predictive outcomes.
+- Predictive results should be interpreted as estimates of expected discounts under similar conditions, not explanations of decision-making.

+---

 ## Project Structure

 - notebooks/
   - 01_EDA_profitability_analysis.ipynb
   - 02_statistical_tests.ipynb
+  - 03_discount_prediction_model.ipynb
 - data/
   - raw/
+  - processed/
 - README.md